 Although the results in that department were mixed this week, his effort and willingness to get physical were apparent.
 With better technique, McKinnon could be fine in this department, as he frequently was asked to block in the Eagles' ground-based attack in college.

 For Colter, his flash moment came early in Tuesday's practice when he ran a sideline route and deftly caught an errant Logan Thomas pass, whirling around to grab it, tap his feet in bounds and show the kind of body control that NFL receivers are required to possess.

 "It was a fun catch," Colter said, "but it's nothing I haven't done before."

-Durability is a concern for him because of his slighter frame, but Colter, to the eye, looks a lot like the Green Bay Packers' Randall Cobb.
+Durability is something of a concern for him because of his slighter frame, but Colter, to the eye, looks a lot like the Green Bay Packers' Randall Cobb.
 Colter, however, believes his game can mirror that of the New England Patriots' prolific slot receiver.

 "I really see myself as a Julian Edelman type," Colter said.
 "I like playing in the slot, and I think my quickness is what sets me apart."

 "He's quicker than he is fast," said Wisconsin LB Chris Borland, "but in the open field, he's tough to bring down.
 He makes subtle little moves and you can't seem to get your hands on him very easily."